Apply the Preservation Process Successfully

 3. Resources that embody the distinctive characteristics of a type, period, or method of construction, or that represent the work of a master, or that possess high artistic values, or that represent a significant and distinguishable entity whose components may lack individual distinction; or

-4. Resources that have yield or may be likely to yield information important in prehistoric or history.
+4. Resources that have yielded or may be likely to yield information important in prehistory or history.

 Photo of Monticello